jfisher-usgs/Trends/README.md

 Support for merging PDF files into a new file requires [PDFtk Server](http://www.pdflabs.com/tools/pdftk-server/ "pdftk"), a cross-platform command-line tool for working with PDFs.
+If this feature is desired, download and install.

 Run
 ---